bihealth/sodar-server/docs_manual/source/api_examples_r.rst

     assay_df <- read.delim(text = content$assays[[1]]$tsv, sep = "\t", header = TRUE)

 Landing Zones Management
 ========================

-In SODAR, you do not upload the files directly into the project collections, but instead use so-called landing zones (LZs).
-These are temporary collections where you can upload your files first.
-After uploading files and their local checksums (as .md5 files), you can trigger an asynchronous validation and moving process that first checks that the file checksums are correct before moving the files into the project sample data repository.

-However, before you can create landing zones and upload files, you need first to create an iRODS collection for your sample data.
+Before you can create landing zones and upload files, you need first to create an iRODS collection for your sample data.
 From the API you can do this as follows, again using the samplesheets API.

 .. code-block:: r

     url <- paste0(sodar_url, '/samplesheets/api/irods/collections/create/', project_uuid)
     response <- POST(url, sheet_headers)

 The API request below initiates the asynchronous process for creating a landing zone.
-As the LZ is associated with an assay, you need to provide an assay UUID, which you can retrieve from the investigation information API endpoint as detailed above.
+As each zone must be associated with an assay, you need to provide an assay UUID, which you can retrieve from the investigation information API endpoint as detailed above.
 Note that we are now using the landingzones API from the SODAR server package, so we use the respective headers.

 .. code-block:: r